dm-cdb/Microchip/PICAS/ASM-12F675-hdc1080.X/readme.md

 This assembly code tries to optimize the 8bits architecture of this PIC : no software multiplication or division, just shifting around bits...<br>

 ### Temperature
-The supported temperature for exemple range between +125°C and -400C (165°C amplitude).
-The transformation from the datasheet is therefore :<br>
+The supported temperature for exemple range between +125°C and -40°C (165°C amplitude).
+The transformation function from the datasheet is therefore :<br>
 ((measured T°C)/2<sup>16</sup>) * 165 - 40

 This means (considering that the 2 LSB of the 16bits data are always 0):
 1 lsb = (4/2<sup>16</sup>) * 165 = 0,01007 <br>

-I modified the transformation function first by shifting the measured result right by 2, then dividing the result by 2<sup>14</sup>.
+I modified the transformation function first by shifting right the measured result by 2, then dividing the result by 2<sup>14</sup>.
 1 lsb = (1/2<sup>14</sup>) * 165 = 0,01007 <br>
 We could then decide that one lsb = 1 hundredth of °C. But the drift of 0.007 over the range of 16384 = 114, that is 1.14 degree.<br>
-To achieve a better precision, we will perform the following operations:
+To achieve a better precision, we can therefore perform the following operations:

 1. Divide by 127 (2<sup>7</sup> and add to result
 1/128 = 0,0078125<br>
-This equal to shift right result by 7.<br>
+This equals to shift right result by 7.<br>
-Alomost there, but not quite ; we are 0.0081 higher from exact value.<br>
+Almost there, but not quite ; we are 0.0081 higher from exact value.<br>

 2. Divide by 1024 (2<sup>10</sup> and substract to result
 1/1024 = 0,00097<br>
-This equal to shift right result by 10.<br>
+This equals to shift right result by 10.<br>
-The correction is now equal to 0.0068.
+The correction is now 0.0068.
 Getting closer.<br>

 3. Last correction : Divide by 4096  (2<sup>12</sup> and add to result
 1/4096 = 0,00024<br>
-This equal to shift right result by 12.<br>
+This equals to shift right result by 12.<br>
 0.0068 + 0.00024 = 0.00704<br>
 This is enough precision for a final result with two decimal places.<br>